ekdnam/blog-previous-version/content/efficiency/2_ai_efficiency_pruning_sparsity.md

 **Lottery Ticket Hypothesis**

-The Lottery Ticket Hypothesis (Frankle & Carbin, 2018 [unreferenced, but important]) posits that within a randomly initialized dense network, there exists a sparse subnetwork ("winning ticket") that can be trained in isolation to achieve comparable or even better performance than the original dense network.
+The Lottery Ticket Hypothesis (Frankle & Carbin, 2018<sup>12</sup>) posits that within a randomly initialized dense network, there exists a sparse subnetwork ("winning ticket") that can be trained in isolation to achieve comparable or even better performance than the original dense network.
 This suggests that sparsity is not just about compression but might be fundamental to efficient learning itself.
 Exploring lottery tickets and related sparse initialization strategies is a promising research direction.

 **Evaluation Metrics Beyond Accuracy**